 Fermented herring

 The most popular example of fermented herring is the Swedish surströmming, which has been traditional since the 16th century.
-It uses Baltic fish, which is lightly salted and fermented for 6 months before being canned.
+It uses Baltic fish, which are lightly salted and fermented for 6 months before being canned.
 A newly opened can is said to have one of the most putrid smells in the world.

 Dried herring